WeiHuangTaiwan/flutter_tappay_sdk_spaceshare/README.md

 - iOS: TapPay iOS SDK through `MethodChannel`
 - Web: TapPay JavaScript SDK through Flutter web plugin registration

 This package is not an official TapPay SDK.
-It is published by SpaceShare for teams that need a practical cross-platform starting point while TapPay's official examples remain platform-specific.
+It is published by SpaceShare Limited. for teams that need a practical cross-platform starting point while TapPay's official examples remain platform-specific.